Claude Bernard: Life

-Bernard was born in 12 July 1813 in the village of Saint-Julien, near Villefranche-sur-Saône.
+Bernard was born on 12 July 1813 in the village of Saint-Julien, near Villefranche-sur-Saône.
 He received his early education in the Jesuit school of that town, then attended college at Lyon, which he soon left to become assistant in a druggist's shop.
 He is sometimes described as an agnostic, and even humorously referred to by his colleagues as a "great priest of atheism".
 Despite this, after his death Cardinal Ferdinand Donnet claimed Bernard was a fervent Catholic, with a biographical entry in the Catholic Encyclopedia.
 His leisure hours were devoted to the composition of a vaudeville comedy, and the success it achieved moved him to attempt a prose drama in five acts, Arthur de Bretagne.
-Arthur de Bretagne, was published only after his death.
+The latter, a tragedy concerning Arthur I, Duke of Brittany, was published only after his death.
 A second edition appeared in 1943.

 In 1834, at the age of twenty-one, he went to Paris to present this play to critic Saint-Marc Girardin, but was dissuaded from adopting literature as a profession.
 Girardin urged him to take up the study of medicine instead.
 Bernard followed his advice, later becoming an interne at the Hôtel-Dieu de Paris.
 There, he met physiologist François Magendie, who served as physician at the hospital.
 Bernard became preparateur (lab assistant) at the Collège de France in 1841.

 Memorial plaque in Paris marking the site of Claude Bernard's laboratory from 1847 until his death in 1878.

 In 1845, he married Marie Françoise "Fanny" Martin for convenience; the marriage was arranged by a colleague and her dowry helped finance his experiments.
 In 1847 he was appointed Magendie's deputy-professor at the college, and in 1855 he succeeded him as full professor.
 In 1860, Bernard was elected an international member of the American Philosophical Society.
 His field of research was considered inferior at the time, and the laboratory assigned to him was a "regular cellar."

-Bernard was chosen around this time to be the inaugural Chair of physiology at the Sorbonne, but no laboratory was provided for his use.
+Bernard was chosen around this time to be the inaugural chair of physiology at the Sorbonne, but no laboratory was provided for his use.
 After speaking with Bernard in 1864, Louis Napoleon built a laboratory at the Muséum national d'Histoire naturelle in the Jardin des Plantes for him.
 At the same time, Napoleon III established a professorship which Bernard accepted, leaving the Sorbonne in 1868.
-In the same year, he was also admitted a member of the Académie française and elected a foreign member of the Royal Swedish Academy of Sciences.
+In the same year, he was also admitted a member of the Académie Française and elected a foreign member of the Royal Swedish Academy of Sciences.

 When he died on 10 February 1878, he was given a public funeral, which France had never allowed for a man of science.
 He was interred in Père Lachaise Cemetery in Paris.